 The Luxury Suites have by far the best seats in the Sambodromo.
 These suites are covered boxes with the best view, at an elevated level.

-The Luxury Suites on offer on this site are air-conditioned and come with VIP treatment such as sumptuous buffet supper where two butlers per suite serve up drinks the whole night through.
+Our Luxury Suites are air-conditioned and offer VIP treatment with sumptuous buffet supper where two butlers per suite serve up drinks the whole night through.
 You will be among the ultimate "A" crowd here.

-The special extra security guard at the entrance of the suites provide an added level of security granting admission only to our VIP guests with tickets for that suite.
+Our special extra security guard at the entrance of our suites provide an added level of security granting admission only to our VIP guests with tickets for that suite.

 The Open Front Boxes in front of most sectors are also excellent.
-Consider raw C or D for a better overall view at a slightly elevated level.
+Consider raw C or D for a better viewpoint at a slightly elevated level.
 As Brazilians prefer raws right on the samba runway, raw A is more pricey.